kubeshop/testkube-executor-template/README.md

 # Welcome to TestKube Template Executor

-TestKube Template Executor is test executor skeleton for [TestKube](https://testkube.io) You can use it as basic building blocks for new executor
+TestKube Template Executor is a test executor skeleton for [TestKube](https://testkube.io).
+You can use it as basic building blocks for creating a new executor.

-# What is executor
+# What is an Executor?

-Executor is nothing more than program wrapped into Docker container which gets json (testube.Execution) OpenAPI based document, and returns stream of json output lines (testkube.ExecutorOutput) - each output line is simply wrapped in this JSON, like in structured logging idea.
+Executor is nothing more than a program wrapped into Docker container which gets JSON (testube.Execution) OpenAPI based document as an input and returns a stream of JSON output lines (testkube.ExecutorOutput), where each output line is simply wrapped in this JSON, similar to the structured logging idea.

 # Issues and enchancements

-Please follow to main TestKube repository for reporting any [issues](https://github.com/kubeshop/testkube/issues) or [discussions](https://github.com/kubeshop/testkube/discussions)
+Please follow the main [TestKube repository](https://github.com/kubeshop/testkube) for reporting any [issues](https://github.com/kubeshop/testkube/issues) or [discussions](https://github.com/kubeshop/testkube/discussions)

 ## Implemention in several steps: